 Where it is not possible for an employee to work remotely, the employer should try to address the employee’s concerns as far as possible and ask the employee to attend work or agree a leave arrangement such as annual leave or unpaid special leave.

 It may be necessary during all alert levels for some employees to cover work that is usually performed by other employees that is not within the scope of their role to maintain delivery of services.
 It is likely that in some cases, express agreement may be needed.

 As part of the planning process employers should adopt and promote an approach to employees voluntarily agreeing to temporarily change work functions, location and/or hours of work.
 This should include engagement with relevant unions.
 Where employment agreements allow flexibility in the type, location and hours of work, employers should work with their employees and unions to maximise any opportunities.

 Workers can work in the workplace, though public health standards and health and safety obligations must be met.
 Physical distancing is not required but people are encouraged to keep a safe distance from those you don’t know while out and about.

-Face coverings are required on public transport in Auckland and on all domestic flights.
+Face coverings are required on all public transport and on all domestic flights.

-Outside Auckland face coverings are recommended on public transport and where physical distancing is difficult.
+Face coverings are also recommended where physical distancing is difficult.

 Agencies are not required to maintain records to enable contact tracing, but must display the NZ COVID Tracer QR code poster to help visitors keep track of where they’ve been.